 One of our strategies is to identify and pursue clinical development of additional product candidates.
-Our Discovery Platform has helped us identify over forty immune system targets.
-In the last five years, we have progressed over ten programs into early preclinical development.
+Our Discovery Platform has helped us identify over 40 immune system targets.
+In the last five years, we have progressed over 10 programs into early preclinical development.
 By the end of 2019, we expect to advance four product candidates into clinical trials.
 Identifying, developing, obtaining regulatory approval, and commercializing additional product candidates for the treatment of neurodegenerative diseases will require substantial additional funding beyond the net proceeds of this offering and is prone to the risks of failure inherent in drug development.
 We cannot provide you any assurance that we will be able to successfully identify or acquire additional product candidates, advance any of these additional product candidates through the development process, successfully commercialize any such additional product candidates, if approved, or assemble sufficient resources to identify, acquire, develop, or, if approved, commercialize additional product candidates.
-If we are unable to successfully identify, acquire, develop, and commercialize additional product candidates, our commercial opportunity may be limited.
+If we are unable to successfully identify, acquire, develop, and commercialize additional product candidates.
+If we are unable to successfully identify, acquire, develop, and commercialize additional product candidates.